Pain in the spine shown on a digital image

 Epidural steroid injections (ESI) are one of the many treatment options offered by Long Island Rehabilitation Medicine.
-At our offices in Nassau, Suffolk, and Queens Counties, you will find that our focus is on pain management and improved function, not surgery.
+At our offices in Great Neck, East Meadow, Lawrence, & Huntington, you will find that our focus is on pain management and improved function, not surgery.
 Our highly-skilled, physiatrists have excellent credentials and a widespread reputation for customized care.
 We have a great deal of experience helping patients who before visiting our offices considered their back pain intractable.

 To understand epidural steroid injections, it is helpful to know the following definitions: